Software Testing for Extended Reality Applications: A Systematic Mapping Study: Background

-Test generation tools are developed to automatically generate the test cases and execute them within the SUT.
-These tools typically create interaction sequences like button clicks or text input to explore the SUT and validate functionality.

-Testing 3D GUIs, such as video games, is harder due to their fine-grained interactivity, which renders test automation even more challenging~(\cite{politowski2022AutomatedVideoGame}).
-Emerging methods, e.g., leveraging evolutionary algorithms or reinforcement learning, aim to explore game spaces systematically.
-However, challenges remain, e.g., handling flexible camera movements to adjust the user's point of view~\citep{zheng2019WujiAutomaticOnline}.
+Testing 3D GUIs, such as those found in video games and XR apps, presents significantly greater challenges due to their fine-grained interactivity and complex spatial relationships, which renders automated testing particularly difficult~\citep{politowski2022AutomatedVideoGame} Emerging methods leveraging advanced techniques--such as evolutionary algorithms and reinforcement learning--aim to systematically explore the 6DOF spaces.
+However, substantial challenges remain, such as handling flexible camera movements to adjust the user's point of view~\citep{zheng2019WujiAutomaticOnline}.